 So when 1989 brought a political change, and finally it was easier to buy apartments, a lot of young people discovered this central but rather run-down vicinity, and as they started to move in bars, restaurants, galleries, and cool shops followed.

-You can learn about history, culture, and religion during the day, and try the famous Hungarian wines and spirits at night.
-The Jewish Quarter is also the area where all the national cuisines appear first, so you can have Iranian baklava for breakfast, Japanese ramen for lunch, and an Israeli hummus plate for dinner within a few blocks.
+You can learn about history, culture, and religion during the day and try the famous Hungarian wines and spirits at night.
+The Jewish Quarter is also the area where all the national cuisines appear first so that you can have Iranian baklava for breakfast, Japanese ramen for lunch, and an Israeli hummus plate for dinner within a few blocks.